LLNL/Sina/docs/source/mnoda.rst

 Relationships
 -------------

-Every Relationship involves exactly three things: a :code:`subject`, a :code:`predicate`, and an :code:`object`.
+Every Relationship is a triple involving exactly three things: a :code:`subject`, a :code:`predicate`, and an :code:`object`.
 Together, they form a statement about the relation between :code:`subject` and :code:`object`.
 For example, in the phrase "Alice knows Bob", "Alice" is the :code:`subject`, "knows" is the :code:`predicate`, and "Bob" is the :code:`object`.
 Other examples: